What Does a DevOps Engineer Do? A Career Guide

 DevOps engineers are, first and foremost, engineers.
 In addition to standard engineering skills, like math and analytical thinking, they should understand:

-• Coding.
-Although some DevOps engineers may not always write code, they must still understand the fundamentals of whatever programming languages are being used.
+• Coding: Although some DevOps engineers may not always write code, they must still understand the fundamentals of whatever programming languages your company or employer uses.

 Workplace skills